-Students may be granted funeral leave, at the discretion of the Program Director (or designee), for deaths of family members or significant others.
+Students may be granted funeral leave, at the discretion of the Program Director (or his/her designee), for deaths of family members or significant others.
+Time off may be granted for attendance at a funeral or comparable service, related travel time or time necessary to conduct arrangements or other necessary business.

 - a.
-Students are eligible for three (3) consecutive bereavement days to attend the funeral of an immediate family member.
-Immediate family is defined as father, mother, legal guardian or other person who stands in the place of a parent, brother, sister, spouse, child, grandchild and grandparent, and all the same listed as in-laws.
-One (1) bereavement day is provided to attend the funeral of an extended family member.
-Extended family is defined as aunt, uncle, niece, nephew, and all the same listed as in-laws. - b.
-Should a student wish to attend the funeral of a family member or a close friend not defined herein as "immediate family," the student must use vacation days. - c.
+Immediate Family Students are eligible for five (5) consecutive bereavement days to attend the funeral of an immediate family member.
+Immediate family is defined as father, mother, legal guardian or other person who stands in the place of a parent, brother, sister, spouse, child, grandchild and grandparent, and all the same listed as in-laws. - b.
+Extended Family Three (3) bereavement days are provided to attend the funeral of an extended family member.
+Extended family is defined as aunt, uncle, niece, nephew, and all the same listed as in-laws. - c.
+Should a student wish to attend the funeral of a family member or a close friend not defined herein as "immediate family," or "extended family" the student must use vacation days. - d.
 Students must request approval, at the earliest opportunity, from the program director to use bereavement leave.